What is the most common inherited bleeding disorder?

 Study for the ASCP Specialist in Hematology (SH) Test.
 Prepare with multiple choice questions, each providing hints and explanations.
 Boost your readiness for the exam!

-Thus, von Willebrand disease is recognized as the most common inherited bleeding disorder due to its higher prevalence among genetic bleeding disorders.
+These distinctions help clarify why Von Willebrand disease is recognized as the most common inherited bleeding disorder.

 Subscribe